 In engravings and reliefs a pair of torch bearers appear, one on either side of Mithras and the Bull.
 The Bull's tail might end as a sheaf of wheat, symbol of Virgo, fertility, the harvest.
 The scorpion is thought to represent Scorpio, the torch bearers Gemini.

 Both the poisonous snake and scorpion are symbols of healing.
-Aspects of the theme are still puzzling mythologists and historians, but the basic concept of the Sacrificial Bull is clear.
+Aspects of the theme still puzzle mythologists and historians, but the basic concept of the Sacrificial Bull is clear.
 When Mithras kills the Bull, Sol throws its body into the sky as the moon, and Mithras' cloak becomes the stars.

 The Bull is associated with the skies, stars, moon and Sun.
 The shape of his horns represents the solar disk or Sun, or the crescent moon, pointing to the sky.
 His strength comes from the Earth beneath his hooves.
 His primary energy is Yang, outward seeking.